They may not be as popular as their cousins, but these animals whose names start with the letter P are simply awesome in their own right.

-Aside from Pig, penguin, panda, pigeon, pelican, puma, panther, pug…. the animal Kingdom offers as with other awesome animals whose names start with the letter P. Here is a list of what I consider, least-known “P” animals.
+Aside from Pig, penguin, panda, pigeon, pelican, puma, panther, pug…. the animal Kingdom offers as with other awesome animals whose names start with the letter P. Here is a list of what I consider, least-known letter P animals.

-Puffins are stocky penguin-like seabirds inhabiting open sea, steep cliffs and islands of the North Atlantic Ocean and North Pacific Ocean.
+Puffins are stocky penguin-like seabirds inhabiting the open sea, steep cliffs and islands of the North Atlantic Ocean and North Pacific Ocean.
 All three extant species (Horned Puffin, Tufted Puffin, and Atlantic Puffin) have large beaks, short-wings and short-tails, wide webbed feet, and generally sporting black and white plumage.
-These pelagic seabirds average 30 cm long and weigh 345 – 488g.
+These pelagic seabirds average 30 cm long and weighs 345 – 488 g.
 Generally, males are bigger than females.
 Puffins are excellent divers, feeding mostly on sand eels, fish larvae and other aquatic invertebrates.

-A pademelon is a small marsupial found inhabiting dense forests of Queensland , New South Wales, Tasmania and parts of New Guinea.
-Majority of the seven known species have dark-brown upperparts and red-brown underparts.
-It has relatively short tail and legs.
-Adult males which are bigger than females average around 1 – 1.2 m long, including the tail and can weigh up to 12 kg.
+A pademelon is a small marsupial found inhabiting dense forests of Queensland, New South Wales, Tasmania and parts of New Guinea.
+The majority of the seven known species has dark-brown upperparts and red-brown underparts.
+It has a relatively short tail and legs.
+Adult males, which are bigger than females average around 1 – 1.2 m long, including the tail and can weigh up to 12 kg.
 This solitary and nocturnal animal, feeds on green grasses, green shoots and herbs.

 The pika is any member of the Ochotonidae, which is characterized by its rounded ears, short limbs. and short tail.
 This small animal native to cold climates is found in North America and central Asia.
 Recognizable by its high-pitched alarm call, pika is often referred to as the “whistling hare”.
 Adult pikas measure 15-25 cm in length and about 170-400 g in weight.
 This diurnal 9active at night) animal has big ears and sports soft fur; gray-brown upperparts and white on the belly.
 A known herbivore, it feeds on grasses, leaves, twigs, herbs and bark.